cacheventures/chorizo/README.md

 provided you have the necessary keys.
 It does this by searching for the beginning of an encrypted value in each value string.

+## Config

+Since 0.1.7, chorizo supports a config file that should be placed in `config/chorizo.yml`.
+An example of this file can be found [here](examples/chorizo.yml).

 ## Usage

 ```ruby